panjf2000/ants/README_ZH.md

 	fmt.Printf("finish all tasks.\n")

 	// Uses the pool with a function,
-	// Sets 10 the size of goroutine pool and 1 second for expired duration p, _ := ants.NewPoolWithFunc(10, func(i interface{}) {
+	// sets 10 to the size of goroutine pool and 1 second for expired duration p, _ := ants.NewPoolWithFunc(10, func(i interface{}) {
 		myFunc(i)
 		wg.Done()